The Doobie Brothers: Original incarnation

 Drummer John Hartman arrived in California in 1969 determined to meet Skip Spence of Moby Grape and join an aborted Grape reunion.
 Spence introduced Hartman to singer, guitarist, and songwriter Tom Johnston and the two proceeded to form the nucleus of what would become the Doobie Brothers.
 Johnston and Hartman called their fledgling group "Pud" and experimented with lineups (occasionally including Spence) and styles as they performed in and around San Jose.
 They were mostly a power trio (along with bassist Greg Murphy) but briefly worked with a horn section.

 In 1970 they teamed up with singer, guitarist, and songwriter Patrick Simmons and bassist Dave Shogren.
 Simmons had belonged to several area groups (among them "Scratch", an acoustic trio with future Doobies bassist Tiran Porter) and also performed as a solo artist.
 He was already an accomplished fingerstyle player whose approach to the instrument complemented Johnston's rhythmic R&B strumming.

 While still playing locally around San Jose, the group adopted the name "Doobie Brothers".
 Their friend Keith Rosen came up with the name after the band had difficulty coming up with one on their own.
 According to Tom Johnston, Rosen said, "Why don't you call yourself the Doobie Brothers because you're always smoking pot?"
-Hartman has said he wasn't involved with choosing the name, and didn't know that "doobie" meant a marijuana joint until Rosen told him.
+Hartman has said he was not involved with choosing the name, and did not know that "doobie" meant a marijuana joint until Rosen told him.
 Everyone in the band agreed that "Doobie Brothers" was a "dumb" or "stupid" name.
 Simmons has said the band intended to use the name only for a few early performances until they came up with something better, but they never did.